ntustison/ANTsXMouseBrainMapping/README.md

 </details>

 <details>
-<summary>Example:  warp P56 in a continuous manner from identity to E11.5</summary>
+<summary>Example:  Warp P56 in a continuous manner from identity to E11.5</summary>
 ```python
 import ants
 import numpy as np